um-acs/acs_docs/docs/clusters/general-usage/6-jobs/2-queues.rst

 Queues
 ==================

+.. this should be seperated for triton and pegasus as the names are different.

 Pegasus queues are organized using limits like job size, job length, job purpose, and project.
 In general, users run jobs on Pegasus with equal resource shares.
 A user's current or recent resource usage lowers the